-Undergraduate students must be enrolled for at least 12 semester hours and graduate students at least 9 semester hours to serve as Student Senate officers, editors, managers, or officers in any campus organization.
-They also must not be on academic or community standards probation.
+Undergraduate students must be enrolled for at least 12 semester hours and graduate students at least 9 semester hours to serve as Student Government Association officers, editors, managers, or officers in any campus organization.
+Additional details on criteria for student leadership can be found in the Student Handbook and Student Organization Handbook.